naturaone/paramita/README.md

 ## License

-All contents of this repository (including but not limited to all texts, guidelines, ideological manifestos, and designs) are copyrighted by Baitouweng (白頭翁).
+All contents of this repository (including but not limited to all texts, guidelines, ideological manifestos, and designs) is licensed under the **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0)**.

 - Free Sharing: Attribution to "Baitouweng" is required.